-We have a portfolio of allogeneic Dual CAR product candidates, which contain two fully functional CAR molecules to target cells that express at least one of the two intended targets, that are in preclinical studies.
+We have a portfolio of allogeneic dual CAR product candidates, which contain two fully functional CAR molecules to target cells that express at least one of the two intended targets, that are in preclinical studies.
 We believe that our ability to include two or more fully functional CAR molecules into a T cell could be a significant competitive advantage.
-We intend to file INDs and initiate Phase 1 clinical trials in late 2021 and 2022.
+We intend to file an IND and initiate a Phase 1 clinical trial for at least one dual CAR program in 2022.